VivekRaveendrn/Jenkins-minikube-ingress/README.md

 ### Note ###
 * You can create as many slaves as required
 * If required, login to the console and create number slaves
+* Download and edit as per your requirement